sneakerfish/bikedata/README.md

 **Forcemap**

 - The map that shows the most popular routes is a force map.
-You can select the number the top consists of and it will generate a map based on popularity instead of geospatial properties.
+You can select the number of top stations to show and it will generate a map based on popularity instead of geospatial properties.
 You can drag the stations around.
 If you select a high number the names might be overlapping, but by dragging them, you can pull them in a better position.
-- Selecting a different area will make the graph jump in place as well.
+- Selecting a different city will make the graph jump in place as well.

 ![img_5.png](screenshots/img_5.png)

-**Radialchart**
+**Radial line chart**

 - This chart represents the number of active riders in a city by minute for a given day.
 - You can select and unselect days to add them to the charts.
 You will find patterns that are sometimes shared